Gladiators (1995 Australian TV series): After the show

 In early 2007, an episode of the television series Where Are They Now? featured some of the Gladiators as special guests including Flame, Storm, Commando, Predator, Glacier, Vulcan as well as Mike Whitney, the referee during the second and third series.
 The Seven Network used this segment as research towards reviving the show depending on viewer numbers for the episode as well as if the ratings fell after the end of the segment.

-Revival
+On 9th August 2023, Gladiators was featured as a contestant speciality subject on TV Show “Hard Quiz”.

+Revivals

+First revival

 On 9 September 2007, it was officially announced by the Seven Network that the show was being revived and would return in early 2008.
 Auditions for new gladiators took place via e-mail and closed on 16 October 2007 while auditions for challengers took place in Brisbane, Sydney, Melbourne, Adelaide and Perth from 20 October to 4 November 2007.
 Once the gladiators and challengers had been chosen, filming of all the episodes for this new season took place from 6 January 2008 to 10 February 2008 at The Dome, Sydney Showground, New South Wales.

 The revived series of Gladiators consisted of 15 episodes and premiered on 30 March 2008.

+Second revival

+A second revival was announced in 2023 and will air in early 2024 on Network Ten.